-Alistair Begg recounts his own personal experience of coming to faith in Jesus Christ.
-Drawing upon his youth in Scotland, England, and later, Michigan, he encourages young people to choose relationships carefully – recognizing that friendships compel us to be good or bad, but seldom neutral.
+In this candid and personal testimony, Alistair Begg recounts his experience of coming to faith in Jesus Christ.
+Reflecting upon his youth, he encourages young people to choose relationships carefully, recognizing that friendships compel us to be good or bad but are seldom neutral.
 In pivotal moments when peers compel us to act, it is essential to stand firm upon our knowledge that Christ died for our sins and not waiver from our faith.

 Second Timothy chapter 1.
 Second Timothy 1:3.
 Paul says, “I thank God, whom I serve, as my forefathers did, with a clear conscience, as night and day I constantly remember you in my prayers.
 Recalling your tears, I long to see you, so that I may be filled with joy.
 [I’ve] been reminded of your sincere faith, which first lived in your grandmother Lois and in your mother Eunice and, I am persuaded, now lives in you also.
 For this reason I remind you to fan into flame the gift of God, which is in you through the laying on of my hands.
 For God did not give us a spirit of timidity, but a spirit of power, of love and of self-discipline.

 “So do not be ashamed to testify.”

 Revealing Jesus through the Word,